7 Most Underrated Tools for Musicians (2025 Edition)

 From the Soundbrenner Wave in-ear monitors keeping your mix crystal-clear on stage or in the studio, to Minuendo’s Lossless Earplugs that let you play louder and longer while safeguarding your hearing for the next decade — not just the next gig — every item on this list solves a tangible problem for musicians.
 They are, above all, support tools that round out your setup, eliminating problems before they arise, to keep the music flowing.

-1. Soundbrenner Wave — The Musician’s Ultimate In-Ear
+1. Soundbrenner Wave — The In-Ear That Made Me Ditch My Earbuds

 Soundbrenner Wave in-ear monitors